 Rideable Seasons: late spring through early fall

-This area in central Washington is becoming a star destination flush with spectacular mountain biking trail systems and hard-working locals who continually add to the infrastructure.
-On the outskirts of Leavenworth, the Leavenworth Ski Hill has over 60 miles of trail organized into a series of flowy loops, from beginner to advanced, along the ridges and draws of mountain country.
-Parking is free.
+On the outskirts of the Bavarian-style town of Leavenworth, the Leavenworth Ski Hill has over 60 miles of trail organized into a series of flowy loops along the ridges and draws of the Cascade Mountain foothills.

 West of Wenatchee, #2 Canyon is a local favorite with over 25 miles of trail through a densely forested canyon.
-One trail, the #2 Big Loop (15.7 miles, 2,600 feet of climbing), tours the spectacular canyon on buff singletrack with monster views of the Columbia River Valley and Enchantments.
-Parking is free.
+One trail, the #2 Big Loop (15.7 miles, 2,600 feet of climbing), tours the spectacular canyon on singletrack with views of the Columbia River Valley and Enchantments.

 West of #2 Canyon, access some of the most iconic trails in the region, like Mission Ridge, Devil’s Gulch, and Tronson Ridge.
-This interconnected system of long trails can give riders the epic all-day adventure full of rock gardens, thrilling downhill, remote forest, and a horizon crowded with the Cascade Mountains.
-Organize your own shuttle for a pure downhill experience or one-way ride.
-A Northwest Forest Pass or National Forest Day Pass ($5) is required.
+This interconnected system of long trails can give riders a full-day adventure complete with rock gardens, thrilling downhill, remote forest, and a horizon crowded with the Cascade Mountains.
+Organize your own shuttle for a pure downhill experience or a one-way ride.
+A Northwest Forest Pass or National Forest Day Pass is required.

 Arlberg Sports has bike shops in Leavenworth and Wenatchee, and Der Sportsman in Leavenworth rents mountain bikes.